 It’s the same old story that you’ve probably heard before.
 Boy meets girl, they fall in love, get married, start a family, and then the cheating scandal happens.
 We know you’ve heard a lot of stories like this, but we actually came across a story of a woman who forgave her husband for cheating, and we just had to talk to her and share her story.

 Now we don’t want you reading this story with judgement or be skeptical, this is just a story of a woman and her own personal journey.
 It’s not meant as advice or as a reference, it’s just a perspective.

 " I had made it clear there is no chance of us ever getting back together."

 They met when in their 20’s and got married in their late 20’s.
-They were married for a few years, and then had a son.
-Fast forward 7 years, where they are both in their mid 30’s, when the man goes through what some may like to call it, a mid life crisis.
+They were married for a few years and then had a son.
+Fast forward 7 years, when they are both in their mid 30’s when the man goes through what some may like to call it, a mid-life crisis.

-Fast forward 2 years later, the man divorces his second wife, and reaches out to his ex-wife and son, and wants to reconnect and rebuild their long lost relationship.
-She refused the reconnection, however she urged her son to try and rebuild his relationship with his father.
-At first it was rocky, there was a lot of anger and resentment for the abandonment the son faced, but as time went by forgiveness started to creep in, and what was once a non-existent relationship started to turn into a father-son duo.
-Still as time went by, the father wanted to get back with his ex-wife and get his family back together.
+Fast forward 2 years later, the man divorces his second wife, reaches out to his ex-wife and son, and wants to reconnect and rebuild their long-lost relationship.
+She refused the reconnection, however, she urged her son to try and rebuild his relationship with his father.
+At first, it was rocky, there was a lot of anger and resentment for the abandonment the son faced, but as time went by forgiveness started to creep in, and what was once a non-existent relationship started to turn into a father-son duo.
+Still, as time went by, the father wanted to get back with his ex-wife and get his family back together.